-The operation invocations performed on behalf of the client shown in Figure 21 on page 105 can be described as follows:
+The operation invocations performed on behalf of the client shown in Figure 23 on page 111 can be described as follows:

-Stage Description 1 When single sign-on is enabled, the client calls out to the login service, passing in the client's GSSUP credentials, $u/p/d$ , in order to obtain a single sign-on token, t.
-2 When the client invokes an operation on the second-tier server, the SSO token, $t$ , is sent as the password in the GSSUP authentication data.
-The GSSUP username has the reserved value SSO_TOKEN The client SSO token, t, is now accessible through the IT_CORBASEC::ExtendedReceivedCredentials interface.
+Stage Description 1 When single sign-on is enabled, the client calls out to the login service, passing in the client's GSSUP credentials, $u/p/d$, in order to obtain a single sign-on token, t.
+2 When the client invokes an operation on the second-tier server, the SSO token, t, is sent as the password in the GSSUP authentication data.
+The GSSUP username has the reserved value sso_token The client SSO token, t, is now accessible through the IT_CORBASEC::ExtendedReceivedCredentials interface.
 3 When the SSO token is received by the middle-tier server, it calls out to the Orbix security service to authenticate the client token and retrieve the SAML authorization data containing the user's complete role and realm data.
 4 If the second tier now invokes an operation on the third tier, the effective credentials for the invocation are constructed as follows: The client username is used as the asserted identity (to be propagated through the CSI identity assertion mechanism).
-The client SSO taken to from the received erodentials is The client SSO token, t, from the received credentials is inserted into an IONA-proprietary service context.
+The client SSO token, t, from the received credentials is inserted into an IONA-proprietary service context.

-Stage Description 5 When the request message is sent to the third tier, the asserted identity is sent through the CSI identity layer, and the single sign-on token, $t$ , is sent in an IONA-proprietary service context, accompanied by the SAML role and realm data.
+Stage Description 5 When the request message is sent to the third tier, the asserted identity is sent through the CSI identity layer, and the single sign-on token, t , is sent in an IONA-proprietary service context, accompanied by the SAML role and realm data.
 In the third tier, no call-out to the Orbix Security Service is required, because the SAML data includes all of the information needed for an authorization check.
 WARNING: It is essential that an adequate degree of trust is established between the third-tier server and the second-tier server.
 In this scenario, the third tier is completely dependent on the second tier to perform authentication on its behalf.